ADAM CAROLLA LIVE PODCAST WITH SPECIAL GUEST CHRISTOPHER TITUS

 which won The Comedia Award for Best Film at the 2004 Montreal Just For Laughs comedy festival.
 A native of Southern California, Carolla currently resides in Los Angeles with his wife, Lynette, and their two twins.

 His second show, “The Fifth Annual End of the World Tour,” was released in 2007 to rave reviews.
 Titus tackled such difficult issues as the Iraq war, racism, pedophilia and even his father’s unconventional and ridiculous funeral, where he, with his brother and sister’s help, spread his father’s ashes in a casino.
-These are issues most comedians would run from.
-Titus never does.
-He never walks into the familiar—“dick” jokes, commercials, airplane food...and the other recycled material that passes for comedy today.
+These are issues most comedians would run from, but Titus never walks into the familiar.

 Titus’ newest one-man show, “Love Is Evol,” deconstructs relationships in a way no comic has ever attempted.
 Titus wades into domestic violence, plastic surgery, custody and all aspects of the nightmare relationships that made him question the existence of God.
 Then, his new girlfriend helped him reconfirm it.
 This groundbreaking comedy special premiered on Comedy Central on Valentine’s Day.
 The album and dvd were released on February 15th, 2009.
 Titus claims that “this show will either fix your relationship or destroy it, and either way, you’re welcome.
 If my comedy ends your relationship, then it needed to end.”